 Manage your repos, branches, and other code development operations from Azure Repos.

 With Git, each developer has a copy of the source repository on their dev machine.
 The source repo includes all branch and history information.
 Each developer works directly with their local repository.
 Changes are shared between repositories as a separate step.

-Developers are able to commit each set of changes and perform version control operations, such as history and compare without a network connection.
+Developers can commit each set of changes and perform version control operations, such as history and compare without a network connection.
 Branches are lightweight.
 When developers need to switch contexts, they create a private local branch.
 Developers can quickly switch from one branch to another to pivot among different variations of the code base.
 Later, developers can merge, publish, or dispose of the branch.

 Git in Visual Studio and Azure DevOps is standard Git.
 You can use Visual Studio with third-party Git services.
-You can also use third-party Git clients with TFS.
+You can also use third-party Git clients with Azure DevOps Server.